"But predestination!" (#17: double-speak and the gospel)

 If someone can't even get the simple gospel right or understand the goal of evangelism, then they have no business being a pastor.
 And I don't care whatever else they do get right.
 If they get the gospel (and God's character) wrong - the most important part of Christianity - then it doesn't really matter that they get some minor, secondary things right.
 Like Paul said, "of first importance."
 If Calvinists cannot understand the "first important" message, then they should be disqualified from teaching God's Word.

 Calvinism's "gospel" is only good news for the elect.
-But the Bible's gospel is good news for all people: God loves all people and sent Christ died for all our sins so that anyone can believe in Him and be saved.
+But the Bible's gospel is good news for all people: God loves all people and Christ died for all our sins so that anyone can believe in Him and be saved.

 Luke 2:10"But the angel said to them, "Do not be afraid.
 I bring you good news of great joy that will be for all people."